Actor Charlie Sheen recently revealed he is HIV positive and has been living with the virus for the past 4 years.

-Of the 1.1 million who are living with HIV (human immunodeficiency virus) in the US, almost 16% do not even realize they have the infection, meaning 1 in every 6 are at increased risk of death due to lack of treatment.
+Of the 1.1 million who are living with HIV (human immunodeficiency virus) in the US, almost 1 in 8 do not even realize they have the infection, meaning they are at increased risk of death due to lack of treatment.

 And the lack of HIV awareness and testing is even more of a concern among low- and middle-income countries, where the disease is most prevalent.
 In 2012, only 35% of infants living in these countries who were born to mothers with HIV received an HIV test in the first 2 months of life, indicating that more needs to be done on a global scale to ensure people with the virus receive diagnosis and treatment.